Political party affiliation in the United Kingdom

-Practically, involvement in a political party without membership may limit an individual's involvement.
-Parties that offer a lower level of affiliation, such as supporter status tend to have looser constraints.
+Membership and affiliation within political parties in the United Kingdom are governed by various eligibility criteria and behavioural expectations.
+Most parties restrict membership to individuals who meet age and citizenship requirements, share the party’s core principles, and agree to abide by its constitution and rules.
+Members are typically prohibited from joining or supporting rival political organisations or from standing against officially endorsed candidates.
+In addition to full membership, some parties offer forms of associate or supporter status, which allow limited participation without the obligations of full membership.

+Whilst these rules help preserve party integrity and cohesion, they also define the extent to which individuals can engage with political life in the UK.
+Supporters without formal membership may contribute to campaigning or fundraising, but generally have fewer rights in internal decision-making or leadership elections.

 History

 Membership of political parties has been in decline in the UK since the 1950s, falling by over 65% from 1983 (4 per cent of the electorate) to 2005 (1.3 per cent).
+In 2022, 1.5% of the British electorate were members of the Conservative Party, Labour Party, or the Liberal Democrats.
 Typically party affiliation allows an individual to support only a single party.
-However a notable exception to this is the Co-operative Party which supports only Labour and the SDLP.
+However, two notable exceptions to this are: the Co-operative Party which permits its members to also have membership of the Labour Party and the Social Democratic and Labour Party (SDLP); and the Scottish National Party, which permits membership of Plaid Cymru.

 According to the UK Parliament website sourced from a report by Olympic Britain, during the 1950s there were 2.8 million members of the Conservative Party and 1 million Labour Party members.
 In the years after 1945 until the early 1990s, supporters of the Socialist and Cooperative parties and trade unions linked with the Labour Party increased the overall Labour Party movement by 5 to 6 million, from which point they began to fall and currently number about 3.5 million.

-Despite being founded in 1900, the Labour Party didn't begin keeping track of its membership until 1928.
-On the other hand, the Conservative Party rarely releases their total membership statistics, additionally, there are no clear membership statistics for the Conservative party before 1945, although it is estimated that between WW1 and WW2, membership levels were around 1.5 million, however, exact numbers are unknown.
+Despite being founded in 1900, the Labour Party did not begin keeping track of its membership until 1928.
+On the other hand, the Conservative Party rarely releases their total membership statistics; additionally, there are no clear membership statistics for the Conservative Party before 1945.
+It is estimated that between World War I and World War II, membership levels were around 1.5 million; however, exact numbers are unknown.

 Current membership

-Some political parties in the UK disclose their membership, some do not, there is no legal or electoral obligation to give figures let alone accurate figures.
-Some parties are active in and contest seats throughout the entire United Kingdom, whereas others are only active and contest seats in a particular country or countries in the UK.
+Labour Party

+In the Labour Party's 2020 leadership election 490,731 people voted, of whom 401,564 (81.8%) were full members, 76,161 (15.5%) had affiliated membership and 13,006 (2.6%) were registered supporters.
+The registered supporter class was abolished in 2021.

+Conservative Party

+The Conservative Party's membership was revealed as 131,680 at the end of the 2024 Conservative Party leadership election.